anakarinamorales/gracious-rick-and-morty-case/README.md

 # Gracious Test
 This is a test applied by Gracious to measure my developer skills.

+Here is the link for app in production: https://bit.ly/3lpI4xD

 ## The Case
 Using the API: https://rickandmortyapi.com/